The 5 Kleshas – Barriers on the Path of Self-Realization

 The world today often seems like a graveyard of buried emotions, shattered morals, and lost self-realization.
 Discontent and misery pervade many lives as people struggle with the false narratives surrounding their existence, goals, and happiness.
 According to the Yoga Sutras by Sage Patanjali, the root of worldly miseries can be traced to five main causes known as Kleshas.
 Understanding these Kleshas is crucial for personal growth and global peace.

-The 5 Kleshas
+The 5 Type of Kleshas in Yoga

 1. Avidhya (Ignorance or Lack of Discretion)